AlexisCastro12/ToDo-List/README.md

 :heavy_check_mark: You can remove completed tasks by clicking the red button with the symbol :heavy_minus_sign:.

-The main objective of this project is... <!-- to learn how to manipulate the DOM of a web application.
-Also, its purpose is to handle events such as the movement of the pointer on the browser window.
-In the first instance, the application has fulfilled its objective, however, it is still possible to make improvements to complement it, such as:-->
+The main objective of this project is to begin to handle the combined syntax of JS and HTML to create jsx files to build applications with React.
+It also seeks to work with the state and the nesting of functional components of a React application.
+Until this update the initial purpose has been fulfilled, however, it is possible to make improvements to complement the project within which the following are proposed:-->

 :pushpin: Make a connection to a small database so that different users can access their own to-do list.